{{ summaryTitle }}

 held back by the Letters on sheet limit The selected letter set is larger than the current sheet limit.
 Raise Letters on sheet or split the lesson into smaller versions.

-Large Pre-K rows may create a long packet The row height and selected row count are too dense for a compact page.
+Large Pre-K rows may create a long packet The row height and selected letter count are likely too large for a compact page.
 Use fewer letters, fewer rows, or Compact review after first exposure.

-Starter-dot mode works best with teacher formation cues turned on Only a start dot appears on model rows, so stroke language carries more of the guidance.
+Starter-dot cue warning Only a start dot appears on model rows, so stroke language carries more guidance.
 Turn on Teacher formation cues or use dotted, faded, or outline tracing letters.

-Seed badge The row order and find-letter strips are tied to the current seed.
+Seed badge Row order and find-letter strips are tied to the current seed.
 Keep the seed unchanged if you need the same worksheet version later.

 Technical Details:

-Guide lines divide the writing area into spatial references.
-A top line helps size tall letters, a dashed midline separates smaller lowercase bodies from ascenders, a baseline anchors the letter, and a descender guide supports letters such as g, j, p, q, and y.
-Blank and wide-ruled lines remove some of that scaffolding, which can be appropriate for review but less helpful when a child is still learning where each stroke belongs.
+Guide lines divide the writing area into references.
+A top line sizes tall letters, a dashed midline separates lowercase bodies from ascenders, a baseline anchors the letter, and a descender guide supports letters such as g, j, p, q, and y.
+Blank and wide-ruled lines remove some scaffolding, which can help review but can be too open for a child still learning where strokes belong.

 Formula Core:

-The main counts come from a small set of deterministic rules: parse letters, deduplicate them, order them, apply the sheet limit, expand case rows, then multiply by the requested handwriting rows.
+The main counts come from deterministic worksheet rules: parse letters, remove duplicates, order them, apply the sheet limit, expand case rows, then multiply by the requested handwriting rows.

 Lselected = min(Lunique,Llimit) Rworksheet = Lselected×Ccase Hlines = Rworksheet×Rper-letter Pestimate = max(1,Rworksheet/Plevel)

-In these formulas, Lunique is the valid A to Z letter count after duplicates are removed, Llimit is clamped from 1 to 52, Ccase is 2 only for separate uppercase and lowercase rows, and Rper-letter is clamped from 1 to 5.
+In these formulas, Lunique is the valid letter count after duplicates are removed, Llimit is clamped from 1 to 52, Ccase is 2 only for separate uppercase and lowercase rows, and Rper-letter is clamped from 1 to 5.
 The page divisor Plevel is 5 for Pre-K large rows, 7 for kindergarten standard rows, and 10 for compact review.
+The estimate counts worksheet rows rather than physical printer pagination, so margins, print scale, and included guide pages can still change the final paper count.

 Transformation Core: